CPPS/k2/README.md

 help people find the problems they like best in an overcrowded instance of DomJudge.
 For instructions on how to deploy K2, please continue reading.

+The instance run by Henk, linked against the CPPS server, can be found [here](https://k2.henkvdlaan.ga)

 # System dependencies